kclick91/Science-Fiction-Technology/README.md

 # Fantasized-Technology
-A list of technologies that would be neat to have.
+A repository of technologies that would be neat to have whether found in science fiction or not.